United States to host Rugby World Cup for 1st time - NewsBreak

 The United States is hosting all three events in a five-year span from 2026, starting with the men’s soccer World Cup that year — with Mexico and Canada as co-hosts — and then the Olympics in Los Angeles in 2028.

-For the first time, World Rugby used a streamlined bid process to enable it to announce the hosts of all the World Cups from 2025-33, for both men and women.
+“The unparalleled growth made possible by bringing the world’s third-largest sports event and the fastest growing women’s event to the world’s largest sports market cannot be overstated," USA Rugby said.

-The Sydney Harbour Bridge was lit up in green and gold after Australia was awarded the men's World Cup in 2027 and the women's tournament in 2029.
-The men's World Cup is returning to Australia for the first time since 2003.
+The Sydney Harbour Bridge was lit up in green and gold after World Rugby's announcement, which sees the men's tournament returning to Australia for the first time since 2003.

 It is being viewed as a chance to rejuvenate rugby in the country as the World Cups come after the British and Irish Lions tour of Australia in 2025, bringing much-needed revenue to its governing body — Rugby Australia — that was badly hit by the pandemic.